deadLabCary/lab-website/index.md

 {% capture text %}

-Our lab focuses on a number of things, from lightning mortality to investigating deadwood and decomposition.
-This should probably link to topics page.
+Our lab has a number of ongoing projects, from lightning mortality to investigating deadwood and decomposition.
+Check them out here!

 {%
   include button.html